Chock It Up To…

 Oh, Merlin, why did he look at her like that?
 Why?

 Lucius…Lucius was capable of such emotion, such vulnerability?
 No, this had to be an illusion or a self-delusion.
 Lucius was not that kind of person.
-It wasn't in his character to look at her like she was the bad one in this relationship!
-He was the bad guy, not her!
+It wasn't in his character to look at her as though she were the bad one in this relationship.
+He was the bad guy, not her.
 He was the one who played with people and then discarded them when they'd worn out their welcome!

-He shouldn't be looking at her like he expected more than just flesh.
+He shouldn't be looking at her as if he expected more than just flesh.
 Did he really want her soul, too?
 Her heart?
-Her-Her everything?
+Her—Her everything?!

 So again she told him "no."

 Ah, yes, finally she'd told him the final "no."